What To Do After An Accident

 Most insurance policy contracts require you to immediately notify them when you get into a car accident.
 Ideally, you’ll hire a good personal injury attorney to assist you and they’ll handle reporting the claim to your insurance company.
 However, if you make the call, provide as accurate of information as possible.

 The agent will ask you details about the accident.
 Answer all the questions honestly, but again, do not admit fault.
+Again, we stress that you contact an experienced auto accident lawyer first, so that you have assistance in navigating the insurance process.

 By following these few simple steps, you’ll know what to do after a car accident.